 This procedure is used to remove skin cancer that affects the face and other sensitive areas.
-The doctor removes the cancer layer by layer, examining the tissue under a microscope until only healthy tissue remains.
+The cancer is removed layer by layer.
+The tissue is examined under a microscope until only healthy tissue remains.

 This surgery is an effective and precise way to treat basal and squamous cell skin cancers.
 It offers a good chance for complete removal of the cancer, while sparing normal tissue.

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have Mohs surgery, your doctor will review a list of possible complications, which may include:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complication, such as:

 In the time leading up to the procedure: